gammasim/simtools/docs/source/guidelines.rst

 format are correct and also allow for default values.

 The configurable input must be passed to classes through a dictionary or a yaml file.
-In the case of a dictionary the parameter is called configData, and in the case of a yaml file, configFile.
+In the case of a dictionary the parameter is called config_data, and in the case of a yaml file, config_file.
 See the ray_tracing module for an example.

-The function gen.collectDataFromYamlOrDict(configData, configFile, allowEmpty=False)
+The function gen.collect_data_from_yaml_or_dict(config_data, config_file, allow_empty=False)
 must be used to read these arguments.
 It identifies which case was given and reads it accordingly, returning a dictionary.
-It also raises an exception in case none are given and not allowEmpty.
+It also raises an exception in case none are given and not allow_empty.

-The validation of the input is done by the function gen.validateConfigData, which receives the dictionary with the collected input and a parameter dictionary.
+The validation of the input is done by the function gen.validate_config_data, which receives the dictionary with the collected input and a parameter dictionary.
 The parameter dictionary is read from a parameter yaml file in the data/parameters directory.
-The file is read through the function io.getDataFile("parameters", filename) (see data files section).
+The file is read through the function io.get_data_file("parameters", filename) (see data files section).

 The parameter yaml file contains the list of parameters to be validated and its